Studio

 Joe3

 Joe Lawrence qualified from the School of Architecture of University College Dublin in 1994.
-Joe is a Registered Architect and has been a member of the RIAI ( Royal Institute of Architects of Ireland) since 1999.
-He is a member of the AAI ( Architectural Association of Ireland ) and is an international chartered member of the Royal Institute of British Architects.
-Joe is a RIAI accredited Grade II Conservation Architect, a member of the Irish Georgian Society and has served as a jury member assessing annual RIAI and AAI Architecture Awards.
+Joe is a registered Architect and is a Fellow of the RIAI (Royal Institute of Architects of Ireland).
+He is a member of the AAI ( Architectural Association of Ireland) and is an international chartered member of the Royal Institute of British Architects.
+Joe is a RIAI accredited Grade I Conservation Architect, a member of the Irish Georgian Society and has served as a jury member assessing both the RIAI and AAI Annual Architecture Awards.

 Pierre2